tonytvo/blog-generator/content/blog/prompt-engineer-guide/index.md

 # prompt examples

 - **detail outlined books, articles, etc...**
-  - expand in much more details with bold high-light quotes/phrases the above sections "### **Chapter 9 — Non-Software Business**
+  - expand in much more details with bold high-light quotes/phrases the above sections "### **Chapter 10 — Long-Established Business IT (Legacy/Mainframe)**

-* Telemetry in IT departments using SaaS tools.
-* Expanding scope when internal development begins.
-"
+* Integrating mainframe telemetry into modern observability stacks.
+* Practical handling of hybrid systems."
   - second pass:
     - expand in much more details, with bold high-light quotes/phrases, in depth and more examples for "### **Chapter 2 — Emitting Stage: Creating and Submitting Telemetry**" please